elhorton/githubIssuesIoTSDK/README.md

 ### Update the script
 - Set up the local workspace
 - Test changes to the script locally using the `Azure Functions` extension
+    - You should be able to verify that the .csv files are being created properly and see the data that the REST APIs is returning in console logs.
 - Redeploy the Function App in the same location-- this will keep the rest of the flow the same.
 If you change where the files are loaded (different Storage account), then you will have to update the Power Automation flow as well.

 ### Update the timing